InfTkm/ethereum-lab1/README.md

     b.
 Access the contract with an asynchronous request.
 Use a callback function and a promise.
 The callback function is defined within the "then" clause.
-       Execute the following command within the truffle 'console'.
+       Execute the following command within the truffle console.

       ```
       Faucet.deployed().then(function(x){ myApp = x; });